 Nancy performs regularly with the National Gallery Orchestra.
 She has been a chamber musician at The Kennedy Center and Strathmore Mansion.
 She performed with R&B legend Ray Charles at Baltimore’s Artscape.
 Her recordings include the sound track of the Discovery Channel’s TV documentary “GIs Remember,” and on the 2008 CD of the works of Jonathan Newmark.
 At the French Embassy, Nancy composed and performed an unaccompanied flute score for “Le Petit Prince.”
 Twenty-two summers at the Chamber Music and Composers’ Forum of the East (Bennington, Vermont) inspired Nancy to form The Georgetown Quintet.

 Shane Iler, French horn

 Shane grew up in Louisville, Kentucky where he attended the prestigious Youth Performing Arts School.
 He then went on to receive a bachelor’s degree from Miami University and a Master’s degree in Music Performance from Indiana University.
-He regularly performs with The McLean Orchestra as principal horn and with the newly formed and growing conductor-less Ars Nova Chamber Orchestra.
-Shane is also proficient at the natural (valve-less) horn, which he studied on grant from his university.
+He is principal horn of the Williamsburg Symphony and the conductorless Ars Nova Chamber Orchestra.
+In addition to playing, Shane is also a very active and passionate teacher of students of all ages.